johnclendvoy/MakeAll/readme.md

 Please see [contributing.md](contributing.md) for details and a todolist.
 -->

-## Security
+## Issues

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any issues, or would like to improve this package, please do not hesitate to email [john.c.lendvoy@gmail.com](john.c.lendvoy@gmail.com) or submit an issue on [github](https://github.com/johnclendvoy/makeall).

 ## Credits